Bio

 Chuck Elliott, WXPN's Sleepy Hollow

-Her music has been included on many playlists for all types of radio stations, including WXPN’s Sleepy Hollow.
-Songwriting honors include: Finalist — Singer-Songwriter in the Great American Song contest (2023) for “Diving In,” listing on NSAI’s “Ones-To-Watch” (2020) for “Diving In,” Nomination for Best Alt.
-Country Song at the 15th Independent Music Awards (2016) for “The Ride,” and Honorable Mention in the John Lennon International Songwriting Competition for “The Promise.”
-Also, she won runner-up in the Triad Music Festival Songwriting Standoff (2017), was a nominee for “Best Indie Female Artist” by Radio-Wigwam in the UK (2017), and earned a bronze medal for lyrics/album from Global Music Awards for Chocolate Happy Cake (2019).
+Tracy’s music has been included on many playlists for various radio stations, including WXPN’s Sleepy Hollow.
+Songwriting honors include: Singer-Songwriter Finalist in the Great American Song Contest for “Diving In,” listing on NSAI’s “Ones-To-Watch,” Nomination for Best Alt.
+Country Song at the 15th Independent Music Awards for “The Ride,” and Honorable Mention in the John Lennon International Songwriting Competition for “The Promise.”
+Also, she won runner-up in the Triad Music Festival Songwriting Standoff, was a nominee for “Best Indie Female Artist” by Radio-Wigwam in the UK, and earned a bronze medal for lyrics/album from Global Music Awards for “Chocolate Happy Cake,” among others.

-Sophomore album Chocolate Happy Cake is produced by Grammy Award-winning producer and engineer Glenn Barratt (Melody Gardot,) Glenn assembled the lineup of musicians, including Michael G. Ronstadt, well-known Philly bass player Chico Huff, and Erik Johnson and Kevin Hansen, both of the rock band, Huffamoose.
+Her newest album “Far Between” will release January 2026 which is produced with Grammy Award-winning producer and engineer Glenn Barratt (Melody Gardot).
+Sophomore album “Chocolate Happy Cake’ is also produced by Glenn.
+For both albums, he assembled the lineup of musicians, including Michael G. Ronstadt, Ross Bellenoit, Melissa Brun, well-known Philly bass player Chico Huff, and Erik Johnson and Kevin Hansen, both from the band Huffamoose.